Updated on Tuesday, December 22, 2020

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Financial emergencies have a habit of cropping up at the worst possible time — when you’re stuck in-between paychecks.
-Perhaps you need $250 for an emergency car repair, but you just paid your rent and won’t have the funds until your next payday in two weeks.
-You might want to turn to a credit card or a payday loan, but those could rack up onerous fees.
+Financial emergencies have a habit of cropping up at the worst possible time — when you’re stuck in between paychecks.
+You might be tempted to turn to a credit card or a payday loan, but those could rack up costly fees.

-- Withdraw up to $100 early per pay period, or up to $500 after continued use of the app
+- Withdraw up to $100 per pay period, or up to $500 after continued use of the app.

 - No fees or interest — Earnin makes money from voluntary tips